DETAILED ACTION

 wherein the sample containing part includes an injection region and a liquid suction region (Fig. 3b shows upper space 8b above the inclined peripheral wall 8a (the injection part) and a space above the flat wall portion 9d (the fluid suction part) in all that is discussed given that [0011] of the instant specification describes the liquid suction part merely as “formed in a lower end of the injection part, and the inclined surface is continuous with the liquid suction part via a side surface of the liquid suction part.” and [0025] states “since the sample containing part includes the injection part and the liquid suction part, the injection and liquid suction of the sample can be performed at separate locations” further implying that the liquid suction part is not creating suction but is rather simply a separate area from the injection part.
 Further, Fig. 11b shows similar regions in the symmetrical sample containing part separated by a gradient incline portion and a wall surface.), wherein a sample dilution solution is contained in the sample containing part in advance (“In the above-described embodiment, the reagent well 6b [interpreted as a sample well given Umetsu Claims 1 and 13, discussed below] stores a necessary amount of reagent solution that has been injected in advance after the cartridge 2 is molded.” -- Umetsu Claims 1 and 13: “A cartridge used to measure a component to be measured contained in a liquid, wherein a concave well for storing the liquid is formed…wherein the liquid is a specimen or a reagent. – The reagent solution of Umetsu is interpreted herein as a sample dilution solution as claimed given that combining said reagent solution with a sample will inherently result in the dilution of said sample, resulting in a less concentrated sample.
 The claimed sample dilution solution is broadly recited to encompass such a reagent solution as in Umetsu as constituting this element.),

-wherein a bottom of the sample containing part is formed into a hemispherical or conical shape in a liquid reservoir part (Fig. 3b shows the bottom part 10b of the sample containing part 6a as having a conical shape tapering toward a vertex. – “As shown in FIGS. 3A to 3C, the sample well 6a has a substantially inverted conical upper barrel portion 8 and a ring-shaped step portion 9 integrally coupled to the lower end of the upper barrel portion 8.
-And an inverted conical lower barrel portion 10 integrally connected to the step portion 9.”),
+wherein the sample containing part comprises a liquid reservoir part, wherein a bottom of the liquid reservoir part has a hemispherical or conical shape (Fig. 3b shows the bottom part 10b of the sample containing part 6a as having a conical shape tapering toward a vertex. – “As shown in FIGS. 3A to 3C, the sample well 6a has a substantially inverted conical upper barrel portion 8 and a ring-shaped step portion 9 integrally coupled to the lower end of the upper barrel portion 8.
+And an inverted conical lower barrel portion 10 integrally connected to the step portion 9.” – Herein, the “bottom” is not necessarily interpreted strictly as the flat bottom surface 10c of Umetsu, but rather a bottom portion comprising a portion of the bottom sidewalls which converge in a conical shape.), and

 as in Claim 1.